jdaw1/penrose_tiling/text/postscript_distillable.md

 The rhombus output specifies the routine `PaintByRhombus`, which takes parameters off the stack, and then paints the parameter-specified rhombus.
 It encodes conditions making the choice of which colour, and then a `setrgbcolor` or a `setgray`.
 The [author](https://jdawiseman.com/author.html) has strong shape perception but very weak colour perception, so you might well want to change the colours.
-Really, don&rsquo;t trust my colours: be not shy about recolouration.
+Really, don&rsquo;t love my colours: be not shy about recolouration.

 The rhombus code also has multiple sections of commented-out code that were used in debugging, with nearby explanatory comments.
 If useful to you, play and experiment.